00-Evan/00-Evan.github.io/_pages/about.md

 Before Shattered Pixel, from 2008 to 2010, I wrote reviews for [RuneScape](https://oldschool.runescape.com) on their official forums.
 They went by the title "00-Evan Reviews".
 The reviews focused on recent content updates to the game, and were generally well received by members of the forum.
 I wrote about 35 of them in total.

 I first started using the name 00-Evan around 2003.
 I needed to make an email account for school and was instructed by the teacher to "think up something that isn't just your real name".
-I decided to be a bit of a smart-ass and thought up 00-Evan, and the name has been a handle for me ever since.
+I decided to be a bit of a smart-ass and thought up 00-Evan (pronounced double-oh-evan), and the name has been a handle for me ever since.